Kiopp/custom-hyprland-dotfiles/README.md

 * wallust - I use yay to install
 * The ml4w dotfiles for hyprland should be installed
 ## Setup guide
-Run the included setup.fish script
+Run the included setup.fish script.
+For the laptop setup, edit the script to change which wallpaper script is linked.
 ### The script does the following:
 * Check if the files/symbolic links already exist
 * If they exist; removes old config
 * Creates symbolic links for my custom configurations
 * Reload hyprland
+After the script is run, you need to manually select your desired files in ~/.config/hypr/conf the monitor.conf and keybinding.conf